Lost and Found

 If you found an animal in the cities of Palo Alto, Los Altos, and Los Altos Hills, please complete a found animal profile online or call (650) 496-5971.

 Additionally, you may bring the animal to the Animal Shelter at 3281 East Bayshore Rd.
 Palo Alto, or call Palo Alto Police dispatch at (650) 329-2413 to have the animal picked up by an Animal Control Officer during (regular duty hours.)

 If you found a sick or injured animal, (wild or domestic) or animal currently in distress, please call our 24-hour dispatch at (650) 329-2413 and an Animal Control Officer will respond.

 If you've lost a pet, it's best to act quickly!
 We recommend you try one of the following:

-- Check area shelters frequently and in person
+- Check all local shelters frequently and in person.

 - Distribute lost-pet fliers within at least a ten-block radius of your home, and distribute them to people within a three-block radius.

 - View a list of found animals currently at our shelter.

 The City of Palo Alto (via Pets In Need) holds all stray animals for a minimum for 7 days to let their owners find them.
 Other shelters may not hold stray pets as long, and we encourage you to check local shelters daily.
 If a pet is wearing an ID or has a microchip, we will attempt to contact the owner.
 If an Animal Control Officer picks up a lost pet with some sort of identification, they will attempt to return the pet to its owner, so it's important that you keep this information up to date!
 A rabies tag is not a reliable way to track a pet's owner, so please don't rely on it.